Dynamic filtering of static dipoles in magnetoencephalography: Bayesian and particle filtering

 One issue in the application of particle filtering is the choice of the importance distribution.
-The simplest choice, leading to the so called \textit{bootstrap} filter, is to use the prior distribution as importance distribution, setting $q(j_t|j_{0:t-1},b_t) = p(j_t|j_{t-1})$.
+The simplest choice, leading to the so-called \textit{bootstrap} filter, is to use the prior distribution as an importance distribution, setting $q(j_t|j_{0:t-1},b_t) = p(j_t|j_{t-1})$.
 However, when the likelihood is informative, this choice will lead to an extremely high variance estimator.
-A good importance density should produce reasonably uniform importance weights, i.e. the variance of the importance weights should be small.
-The optimal importance distribution that minimizes the conditional variance of the importance weights whilst factorising appropriately, is given \citep{dogoan00} by
+A good importance density should produce reasonably uniform importance weights, that is, the variance of the importance weights should be small.
+The optimal importance distribution that minimizes the conditional variance of the importance weights, whilst factorising appropriately, is given [\citet{dogoan00}] by

 in practice, one should always try to approximate this distribution as well as is computationally feasible.
-Furthermore, a convenient way to monitor the variance of the importance weights is by looking at the effective sample size \cite[ESS]{koliwo94}, defined as
+Furthermore, a convenient way to monitor the variance of the importance weights is by looking at the effective sample size [\citet{koliwo94}, ESS], defined as

-The ESS ranges between 1 and $N_{\rm particles}$ and can be thought of as an estimate (good only when the particle set is able to provide a good approximation of the posterior density of interest) of the number of independent samples from the posterior which would be expected to produce an estimator with the same variance as the importance sampling estimator which was actually used (resampling somewhat complicates the picture in the SMC setting).
+The ESS ranges between 1 and $N_{\mathrm{particles}}$ and can be thought of as an estimate (good only when the particle set is able to provide a good approximation of the posterior density of interest) of the number of independent samples from the posterior which would be expected to produce an estimator with the same variance as the importance sampling estimator which was actually used (resampling somewhat complicates the picture in the SMC setting).

-It is possible to obtain an estimate of the marginal likelihood (which, remarkably, is unbiased \citep{delm04}) from the particle filter output,
+It is possible to obtain an estimate of the marginal likelihood (which, remarkably, is unbiased [\citet{delm04}]) from the particle filter output,

-using the direct approximation of the \emph{conditional likelihood},
+using the direct approximation of the \textit{conditional likelihood},

-where $\tilde{w}^i_{n+1}$ are the unnormalized weights at time $n+1$.
+where $\tilde{w}^i_{n+1}$ are the unnormalized weights at time $n+1$.\

-\section{Filtering of Static Dipoles}
+\section{Filtering of static dipoles}

-\subsection{Statistical Model}
+\subsection{Statistical model}

 In MEG, we are given a sequence of recordings of the magnetic field $\{b_t\}_{t=1,\ldots,T}$, and wish to perform inference on the underlying neural current $\{j_t\}_{t=1,\ldots,T}$ that has produced the measured fields.